 Area Status: Closed

 Sadly, the Table Mountain A-frame was lost during the Table Mountain Fire.
-The fire started on September 9, 2012 during a lightning storm and burned about 42,000 acres.
+The fire started on September 9, 2012 during a lightning storm and burned 42,000 acres.
 During fire suppression efforts the cabin received extra protection, but unfortunately the cabin was in an area of intense fire.
 Currently, there are no plans or funds to rebuild the cabin.

 Remains of Table Mtn cabin after fire